When an operation for brain cancer left a nine-year-old boy's face paralysed, a University surgeon and an anonymous donor stepped in to help.

 Caleb started high school this year.
 He gets tired moving between classes, but remains optimistic that this is another adjustment that will settle over time.
 Where he used to play rugby union, soccer and participate in Nippers, he has moved to sports that better suit his changed abilities, enjoying Muay Thai and karate.
 “This gets his body moving and helps him with his balance and coordination,” says Turpie.
 “He loves the ‘rough’ stuff and it suits him down to a tee.”

-On 17 September, we celebrate University donors with Thank You Day.
+On 17 September, we celebrated University donors with Thank You Day.
 Learn more about how our donors are changing the world.